 In the 1960s, an initial scheme to construct a new shopping centre on the area between Bartholomew Street, Cheap Street and Market Place in Newbury town centre was proposed, to be completed in several phases.
 By 1974 the first stage of the work to create a supermarket, bank and around 20 other shops was complete.
 In 1982, work on phase II of the scheme began.
 This aimed to double the size of the existing shopping centre (renamed the Kennet Centre) and to create covered walking areas.
 In 1984, plans were approved by the local authority for a new bus station, Sainsbury’s supermarket, a new department store and a new car park, to create a total of 55 shops on a 5 acre site.
 The new shops were completed in the summer of 1985.
 A number of older buildings along the street frontages were retained, mainly towards the northern end.

 With the changing landscape of the retail sector and with the physical limitations and dated appearance of the Kennet Centre, it has been suffering a decline in recent years.
 Whilst we have managed to attract some interim interest, the long term prospects for regenerating this centre in its current form are limited as there is little or no interest in this type of retail space.

+The site has a very low level of permeability.
+Pedestrian access through the site is only via the covered corridors of the shopping centre, and this access is restricted to the times when the shopping centre is operational.
 Vehicular access/egress is located on the south side of the site, where vehicles enter from street level and access the first floor service deck via a ramp.